dmbarbour/glas/docs/GlasDesign.md

 ### Useful Languages

-The Glas system will need many language modules.
+The glas system will need many language modules.

 The g0 language is used for bootstrap.
 It is a Forth-inspired language with expressive metaprogramming features.
 But it's intended as a stable starting point, not a final language or something to significantly improve over time.